archaeogeek/wps-pgrouting-workshop/Geoprocessing/Testing.md

 From the list, find the Buffer service, and either highlight it and click "OK", or double-click it.
 This will bring up a simple form with the Input Vales in it.
 Enter the following options:

-* Input Polygon: this is a dropdown list of available layers- choose world_merc
+* **Input Polygon**: this is a dropdown list of available layers- choose world_merc;
-* Buffer Distance: the width of your buffer.
-The default value that you set in the config should already be loaded here but you will need to set it to around 10000 to see a visible result for the world_merc shapefile.
+* **Buffer Distance**: the width of your buffer.
+The default value that you set in the config should already be loaded here but you will need to set it to around 10000 to see a visible result for the world_merc shapefile;
-* Selected: tick this box to buffer only the feature(s) that you have selected
+* **Selected**: tick this box to buffer only the feature(s) that you have selected;
-* Result: this shows the output- leave this as the default
+* **Result**: this shows the output- leave this as the default.

 ![Buffer Process](../images/buffer_process.png)